-1. A grade of 90% or higher in the student's current English course.

-2. Students must maintain a grade of 85% or higher to remain in Honors English the next year.

-3. A score of Advanced or Proficient on the Keystone Literature Exam

-4. Students who do not meet this grade requirement may be admitted at the discretion of the teacher
+- 1. A grade of 90% or higher in the student's current English course. - 2.
+Students must maintain a grade of 85% or higher to remain in Honors English the next year. - 3.
+A score of Advanced or Proficient on the Keystone Literature Exam (if available) or 8th grade PSSA Reading Test - 4.
+Students who do not meet this grade requirement may be admitted at the discretion of the teacher

+0045 ENGLISH 12 HONORS

-0045ENGLISH12HONORSThis course is designed for seniors who possess superior language arts abilities.
+This course is designed for seniors who possess superior language arts abilities.
 Using British Literature as a focus, students will refine literal, analytical and evaluative comprehension skills.
 Writing and speaking skills will also be emphasized: students will write several multi-paragraph compositions, prepare several oral reports, and complete a research project.
 Completion of the summer reading component is mandatory.
 Additional independent reading projects will be assigned during the school year.